NishDoitAll/Auto_Response_Bot_for_WhatsApp/README.md

 An 'Auto Reply BOT', that is capable of reading the message and replying to it with specific replies on WhatsApp.

-download whatsapp for desktop https://www.whatsapp.com/download
+1. Download whatsapp for desktop https://www.whatsapp.com/download

-go to settings -> theme -> select light
+2. Go to the settings of the app -> theme -> select light

-clone the repository using *git clone https://github.com/ConstantiNish/Auto_Response_Bot_for_WhatsApp*
+3. Clone the repository using *git clone https://github.com/ConstantiNish/Auto_Response_Bot_for_WhatsApp*

-change the replies as you prefer, in the wa.py file.
+4. Change the replies as you prefer, in the wa.py file.

-run the wa.py file.
+5. Run the wa.py file.